Skip to content

 PyFlue is a Python package, so deployment is centered on Python runtimes, containers, and CI jobs.

 The closest PyFlue equivalent to a JavaScript server target is the Docker and FastAPI target.
-It produces a small app.py and Dockerfile that can run on any platform that accepts a Python container.
+In a workspace, runtime builds write a dist/ directory with server.py, manifest.json, provider config, and any container files needed by the selected platform.

 Supported Targets